michaelklinowski/mk-cbcassignment/README.md

 </br>
 <h1>Subsequent media processing and publication workflow</h1>

-- A periodic media workflow process will identify post content objects with a "CREATED" status, collect media object type definitions for the selected services, create media objects of the required format types (with a stus of "CREATED"), update the post content object with associations to the created media objects, and update the post content object's status to "PROCESSING".</br>
+- A periodic media workflow process will identify post content objects with a "CREATED" status, collect media object type definitions for the selected services, create media objects of the required format types (with a status of "CREATED"), update the post content object with associations to the created media objects, and update the post content object's status to "PROCESSING".</br>

 - A second media workflow process will identify media objects with a status of "CREATED", collect the service-specific media processing definitions, update the status to "PROCESSING", and queue a batch of media processing tasks.</br>